The statue in Monterey Square, dedicated to Casimir Pulaski

 Faced with defeat and accused of attempting to murder the King, Pulaski fled to Prussia before settling in France.
 He tried to join the French Army but was denied a position due to his shortcomings in Poland.

-Pulaski’s reckless bravery in battle attracted Benjamin Franklin’s attention, and he was invited to North America to fight in the American Revolutionary War (1775-1783).
+Pulaski’s reckless bravery in battle attracted Benjamin Franklin’s attention, and he was invited to North America to fight in the American Revolutionary War.

 Dissatisfied, the fervent horseman went straight to work, reforming the Continental cavalry and setting regulations for the unit.
 He spent most of his time in the Army recruiting men to join his Cavalry Legion, which he equipped with Polish weapons and trained based on his home country’s military strategies.

-He got on Washington’s bad side, however, after he began to ask Loyalists for supplies and steeds for his Legion, which was customary in Europe but not a common practice in the Revolution, as it went against everything the Continental Army stood for: complete independence from Britain.
+He got on Washington’s bad side, however, after he asked Loyalists for supplies and steeds for his Legion, which was customary in Europe but not a common practice in the Revolution.
+It went against everything the Continental Army stood for: complete independence from Britain.

 In 1779, a year after the British successfully captured the city of Savannah, Georgia, Pulaski was sent to the South to help General Benjamin Lincoln recapture the area.
-Although the Continental Army counted with the help of French soldiers, the British caught wind of the patriot’s planned battle strategies and dominated the conflict.
+The British caught wind of the patriot’s planned battle strategies and dominated the conflict.